fossas/fossa-cli/docs/references/files/fossa-yml.md

 #### scope-only:

-the list of `only` scopes that should by scanned
+The list of `only` scopes that should by scanned.

+When a dependency is multi-scope (i.e. [compile, runtime]) ALL of the scopes must be conatined in `scope-only` for the dependency to be included in the scan results.

 #### scope-exclude:

-The list of `exclude` scopes that you would like to exclude from scanning
+The list of `exclude` scopes that you would like to exclude from scanning.

+When a dependency is multi-scope (i.e. [compile, runtime]), if ANY of the scopes are contained in `scope-exclude` it will be excluded from the scan results.

 ```yaml